aws-samples/ec2-steampipe/README.md

 Once provisioned, go to Outputs section.

-Open the `SSMSessionManager` link value (in the form `https://<REGION>.console.aws.amazon.com/systems-manager/session-manager/<InstanceID>`) in a new browser tab to open SSM Session Manager session to set ec2-user login password.
+Open the `SSMSessionManager` link value (in the form `https://<REGION>.console.aws.amazon.com/systems-manager/session-manager/<InstanceID>`) in a new browser tab to open SSM Session Manager session.
+Use the command `sudo passwd ec2-user` to set login password.

-Open the `WebConsole` link value (in the form `https://<EC2 Public IP>:8443/`) to access web browser console and login as user ec2-user with the password that you have set.
+Open the `WebConsole` link value (in the form `https://<EC2 Public IP>:8443/`) to access web browser console and login as user `ec2-user` with the password that you have set.